danialhbma/ITP-SE12-Power-Monitoring/InfluxDB/README.md

 3. ``pip3 install influxdb-client``
 4. ``python3 OpenWeatherMapAPIClient.py``

-## Creating CRON Jobs
-Cron is a time-based job scheduling system in Unix-like operating systems.
-It allows users to schedule and automate the execution of commands or scripts at specific intervals or times.
-Cron jobs are defined using a specific syntax known as cron expressions.
-1. crontab -e
-	* To schedule a CRON job that executes a script every 30 minutes, you can use the following CRON expression.
-	* */30 * * * * cd < path to folder containing script > && python3 < script name >
-	* e.g., ``*/30 * * * *  cd /home/yappi/ITP-SE12-Power-Monitoring/InfluxDB && python3 OpenWeatherMapAPIClient.py  >> /home/yappi/ITP-SE12-Power-Monitoring/InfluxDB/output.log 2>&1``
-	* The expression above also redirects the output from OpenWeatherMapAPIClient.py to output.log, this is mainly for debugging and is not mandatory.
-2. crontab -l
-	* View CRON jobs scheduled

 # InfluxDB Backups & Restore
 Use the influx backup command to back up data and metadata stored in InfluxDB.
 InfluxDB copies all data and metadata to a set of files stored in a specified directory on your local filesystem.
 1. cd into InfluxDB docker image shell